-'''

 You get the entity description using a convenience method-entityForName:inManagedObjectContext:-of NSEntityDescription.
 It takes as its arguments the name of an entity and a managed object context.
 It uses the context to find the persistent store coordinator, and from the model associated with the coordinator, the entity description with the specified name.

-'''

-You set the entity for the fetch request, then use the context to execute the fetch.
+You set the entity for the fetch request, then use the context to execute the fetch, and finally release the fetch request.
+You can wrap these steps in try/finally blocks to catch any exception that is thrown and ensure that the fetch request is released.

 4. If there is one object in the returned array, and there is no fetch error, the object in the array is the Department object.
 If these conditions are not satisfied, then something has gone wrong.
 If there is an error, you can display it most easily using NSDocument's presentError: method.
 This, however, creates an application-modal window, so ideally you should use presentError:modalForWindow:delegate:didPresentSelector:contextInfo: to present a panel modal just for the window, but showing how to do that lies outside the scope of this example (it requires significant additional code and explanation that is not directly related to understanding Core Data and NSPersistentDocument).
-If there is no error, but either the result is nil or the count of the results array is not 1, then something has gone wrong and the user should be alerted.
+If there is no error, but the either the result is nil or the count of the results array is not 1, then something has gone wrong and the user should be alerted.
 Again how to do this is not shown here.

 '''

 if ((fetchResults != nil) && ([fetchResults count] == 1) && (fetchError == nil))

 {

-self.department = [fetchResults objectAtIndex:0];
+[self setDepartment:[fetchResults objectAtIndex:0]];

 return department;

 }

 if (fetchError != nil) {

 [self presentError:fetchError];

 }

 else {

 // should present custom error message...

 }

 return nil;

 '''